Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 ***Ava Ríos***

 In the end, the Daemon didn’t spare Ava’s blushes one bit.
 She’d secretly hoped it might exercise a little self-censorship and pose for the photoshoot in a Barbie-doll body, sanitized of explicit detail, but…no such luck.
-Maybe if she’d asked it—her? them?---to, it would be different, but that would have been to interfere with the interview rather than be its vehicle.
+Maybe if she’d asked it—her? them? - to, it would be different, but that would have been to interfere with the interview rather than be its vehicle.

 And…honestly, it was the body Ava had always strived for and never quite achieved.
 Curvy in all the right places, flat and toned in the tummy, flawless in every regard.
 It would have been intimidating to stand next to such a perfect body anyway, but *this* one was…hers.
 Right down to the line of four freckles above her left hipbone.
 An *ideal* version of her.